Mgalindo15/Redsettle/README.md

-# Chinese Racer
+# Redsettle
-A single-player game to help users learn directional words in Chinese
+A collection of Language Learning games created by Matt Galindo